OAC Technical Information

 - MARC collection guide and item-level records

-Content in the repository conforms to the following criteria:
+Content in OAC conforms to the following criteria:

 - Collection guides encoded using the Encoded Archival Description (EAD) standard should conform to the OAC Best Practice Guidelines for EAD.